Malatesh-Patil-67/Kafka_AWS/README.md

 #End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.

-we  take some stock market data and use Python to produce that data and put that data onto Kafka cluster after that we will consume that data and store that data onto Amazon S3. crawl that data to build a Glue catalog and analyze that data using Amazon Athena using SQL .
+we  take some stock market data and use Python to produce that data.
+Stream that data onto Kafka cluster. after that we will consume same data and store it onto Amazon S3. next crawl the data to build a Glue catalog and analyze the data using Amazon Athena SQL.